go-kit/kit/server/README.md

 # Usage

 As currently defined, you shouldn't need to use `package server` directly.
-Other go-kit components integrate on `package server` interfaces.
+Other gokit components integrate on `package server` interfaces.